p2p-org/aleo_pulse/README.md

 ## TODO
 - Pack in Docker
 - Tests
-- One-to-All Connectivity Test (in Mainnet)
+- One-to-all connectivity test (in mainnet)
-- ~Ensure Swap is Turned Off~
+- ~Ensure swap is turned off~